venturalp/bring-my-beer/README.md

 ### Commands

-Then run `yarn` to install all dependencies
+Then run `npm` to install all dependencies

-To run in development mode `yarn start`
+To run in development mode `npm start`

-To build in development mode `yarn build:dev`
+To build in development mode `npm run build:dev`

-To run in production mode `yarn start:prd`
+To run in production mode `npm run start:prd`

-To build in production mode `yarn build`
+To build in production mode `npm run build`